Last Updated on

 1. Treating Your Hot Tub Circulation

-Treating the water in your hot tub is easy - just use the Natural Chemistry Spa Purge (Colin, replace if needed).
-The spa purge will be able to get rid of most spa maintenance issues by effective cleaning non-living organic materials.
+Treating the water in your hot tub is easy - just use the Natural Chemistry Spa Purge.
+The Spa Purge will be able to get rid of most spa maintenance issues by effective cleaning non-living organic materials.

 Purging these out from your hot tub will ensure that your spa doesn’t collect build up, the filter stays nice and clean, and the general hot tub circulation stays functional.
 Afterwards, you’ll want to remove the water from the hot tub.